MickShannahan/LF20-catfacts/README.md

-CatComponent - Cat data is not referencing the state before it references the fact incorrectly CatService - Response res.data needs to be res.data.data (ALWAYS CHECK THE RESPONSE FROM THE SERVER) Axios Service - base url for api puts a / before the query
+CatComponent - Cat data is not referencing the state before it references the fact incorrectly CatService - Response res.data needs to be res.data.data (ALWAYS CHECK THE RESPONSE FROM THE SERVER) Axios Service - base url for api puts a / before the query Axios Service - base url is missing Https from api request, failing a CORS error